LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 A library service standard could specify that small towns and above should all have a library.
 That would enable clear policy on what we expect in library provision.
 In practice, this is also not too large a change.
 There are currently **75** built-up areas with a population of over 7,500 that do not have a statutory and staffed library.
 It would not be a huge undertaking to meet that level of service.

-For villages and small communities - as the majority do not have a library, it is more difficult to declare they should.
+For villages and small communities - as the majority do not have a library, there isn't such a clear suggestion that they should.
 But policies shouldn't restrict libraries in smaller areas - there would be many where it would be beneficial.
 Services such as mobile libraries and home library services should also be covering all areas where there is not a permanent library.

 ## Areas in need of a library